The Integrated Disability Evaluation System (IDES)

 Step 2: VA Claim.
 After the service member is referred to the MEB, their MSC helps them submit a VA Disability Claim.

-Step 9: FPEB Appeal.
-If the service member doesn’t agree with the PEB’s decision of which conditions are unfitting, they can appeal to have the Formal Physical Evaluation Board (FPEB) review their case.
-The FPEB then makes a final decision on the unfitting conditions.
+Step 10: FPEB Appeal (optional).
+If the service member does not agree with the PEB’s decision of which conditions are unfitting, they can request to have the Formal Physical Evaluation Board (FPEB) review their case.
+The FPEB then reviews the case and makes a decision on the unfitting conditions.

-Step 10: VA Reconsideration.
+Step 11: VA Reconsideration (optional).
 If the service member does not agree with the VA’s Rating Decision, they can submit for reconsideration.
 The VA will re-examine the case and make a final rating decision.
-The FPEB will then apply the updated VA ratings, finalize their decision, and end the DoD portion of the IDES.
+The FPEB will then apply the updated VA ratings to the unfitting conditions.

-Step 12: VA Rating Decision.
-Thirty days after the service member is separated from the military, the VA officially publishes its Rating Decision, and the Integrated Disability Evaluation System process ends.
+Step 15: VA Rating Decision.
+Thirty days after the service member is discharged from the military or placed on TDRL, the VA officially publishes its Rating Decision, and the Integrated Disability Evaluation System process ends.

 That’s it.
 The Integrated Disability Evaluation System (IDES) definitely saves the veteran time and effort by allowing both systems to be processed simultaneously with less hassle.
 The Integrated Disability Evaluation System also allows the veteran to receive both DoD Disability and VA Disability within 1 month of separating from the military, thus ensuring that veterans are receiving their essential compensation as soon as possible.